General guide for creating accessible content

-Almost irrespective of how you are creating content, the following general guidance will apply to your documents, handouts, notes and presentations.
+Almost irrespective of how you are creating content, the following general guidelines will apply to your documents, handouts, notes and presentations.

-Ensuring that images have text descriptions (or ALT text) that can be read by screen readers is arguably the most important aspect of web accessibility, and is the one that Blackboard Ally most frequently identifies as missing from our learning resources.
+Ensuring that images have text descriptions (or alt text) that can be read by screen readers is arguably the most important aspect of web accessibility.

 As well as providing text that can be read out by a screen reader, it also provides this text in case the image doesn't load properly, and can also be used by search engines to aid discoverability.